-Florida Medical Equipment Liability Lawyers Work to Recover Fair Compensation for Clients in the Lakeland Area
+Florida Medical Equipment Liability Lawyer Works to Recover Fair Compensation for Clients in the Lakeland Area

-Lifelong Florida residents offering a hands-on approach to your case throughout the Wauchula, Bartow, Haines City, Lake Wales, Winter Haven and Sebring areas
+Lifelong Florida resident offering a hands-on approach to your case throughout the Wauchula, Bartow, Haines City, Lake Wales, Winter Haven and Sebring areas

 Using a medical device to improve your health is an unavoidable fact of life for many people.
-But when that device is defective and causes serious injuries, it’s important to seek the help of a skilled team of lawyers to help recover compensation for your medical bills and other damages.
-Our attorneys at Kaylor, Kaylor & Leto, P.A. have more than 60 years of combined legal experience dealing with personal injury cases, including injuries caused by faulty medical equipment.
-Our firm works diligently to examine the evidence surrounding your injuries to find the responsible party in order to collect damages on your behalf.
-And, our lawyers are dedicated to the citizens of Florida, providing each client who comes to us for help with personalized service specifically tailored to the case.
+But when that device is defective and causes serious injuries, it’s important to seek the help of a skilled lawyer to help recover compensation for your medical bills and other damages.
+At Kaylor, Kaylor & Leto, P.A., Attorney Nora Leto has more than 30 years of legal experience dealing with personal injury cases, including injuries caused by faulty medical equipment.
+The firm works diligently to examine the evidence surrounding your injuries to find the responsible party in order to collect damages on your behalf.
+And Ms. Leto is dedicated to the citizens of Florida, providing each client who comes to us for help with personalized service specifically tailored to the case.

 Potentially hazardous medical equipment